TabP27/TabP27/README.md

 Hi, I'm Tamara.
-I work in Analytics using SQL.
+I work in Analytics using Power BI, SQL, and DAX.
 I have experience using Python and R.

 <!---